wavefrontHQ/wavefront-sdk-go/README.md

     },
     nil)
 ```
-**Note:** The tracing and span SDK APIs are designed to serve as low-level endpoints.
+***Note:*** The tracing and span SDK APIs are designed to serve as low-level endpoints.
 For most use cases, we recommend using
-opentracing with the ```WavefrontTracer```.
+the OpenTracing SDK with the `WavefrontTracer`.
+* See the [Go OpenTracing project](https://github.com/opentracing/opentracing-go) for details.

-For more information on OpenTracing, please refer the OpenTracing project: https://github.com/opentracing/opentracing-go.
-To use OpenTracing with Wavefront, please refer to https://github.com/wavefrontHQ/wavefront-opentracing-sdk-go.
+* To use OpenTracing with Wavefront, see the [Wavefront OpenTracing SDK](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-go).

 #### Closing the Sender
-It is recommended to flush and close the sender before shutting down your application.
+It is recommended to flush the buffer and close the sender before shutting down your application.

 ```go
 // failures observed while sending metrics/histograms/spans, can be obtained as follows: